CCheung96/software-tech-demo/docs/comp1000/handling_null_arrays.md

 The first thing one must understand is that the "contents" of an array is a reference to the memory location where the items are stored.
 The *name* of the array is the *reference* while the actual collection of items is the *instance*.

-This has been emphasized under [Compound Data](https://softwaretechnologymq.github.io/compound_data).
+This has been emphasized under Compound Data???.

-Second - things will be much much easier if you draw memory diagrams (as shown in [Compound Data](https://softwaretechnologymq.github.io/compound_data).
+Second - things will be much much easier if you draw memory diagrams (as shown in Compound Data???).

 Let's dig in!